enesbcs/Shelly_MQTT/README.md

 !!!
 Please, DO NOT CHECK "Use custom MQTT prefix" on your device settings page if you want to use this plugin as this will render device detection unusable !!!

+!!!
+For Shelly Plus HT, please prefix the MQTT topic with `shellies/` on your device settings page to make it send on the same topic as other devices !!!

 ## Installation

 1. Clone repository into your domoticz plugins folder